avanesyann/aspnet-learning/Bulky/TIPS.md

 We put an underscore **by convention** to show “this is not a standalone page, but a helper/shared file.”

+*The default location for any partial view is the `Shared` folder.*

 ## Creating Tables